- Handle your dentures gently to avoid damage. Clean them daily to prevent infection and discoloration.

 Picture by Authority Dental under CC 2.0 license

-Investing in a denture means running costs.
+Investing in dentures means incurring ongoing costs.
 Those include relining, repairs, and adjustments.
 Professionals spend years perfecting the craft.
-Doing by yourself at home could do more harm than good.
+Working alone at home could do more harm than good.

 Relines should be done every year or so.
 They are necessary, as your mouth changes shape over time.
-When teeth are missing, bone becomes reabsorbed by the body.
-The denture has to be lined with material to make up for the loss.
+When teeth are missing, the surrounding bone is reabsorbed by the body.
+The denture needs to be lined with a material to compensate for the loss.

-Adjustments are often necessary at the beginning, to make sure the fit is as good as can be.
+Adjustments are often necessary at the beginning to ensure the fit is as good as possible.
 If the situation in your mouth changes, you may need to visit a prosthodontist to add a tooth, make adjustments, or have a new denture fitted.

 Replace your dentures every 5-10 years